 Makeup Brushes come in all sizes and shapes for your face’s different areas.
 These brushes come into contact with your face on an everyday basis and will require the right amount of cleaning to remove caked-on makeup and bacteria.
 Makeup brushes need a cleaner that gets rid of bacteria and dirt without damaging or altering the brush hairs.
 Regular makeup cleaning ensures a healthy facial glow month after month.

-A lot of bacteria and dirt can be harboured in makeup brushes.
+A lot of bacteria and dirt can be harbored in makeup brushes.
 Frequently washing yours can keep not just the brushes clean by your face as well.
 You can clean powder brushes, blush brushes and foundation brushes once a week.
-Eye shadow brushes can be cleaned once every 2 days.
+Eyeshadow brushes can be cleaned once every 2 days.
 If you wear eyeliner sealant, make sure to clean eyeliner brushes after each use.
 Use liquid castile soap, mild shampoo, and hand soap to clean makeup brushes.
-Products like Woolite, Cetaphil and Johnson & Johnson baby shampoo is recommended.
+Products like Woolite, Cetaphil, and Johnson & Johnson baby shampoo is recommended.

 Soaking Your Makeup Brushes

 Using lukewarm water, thoroughly wet the brush.
 Every bristle of each brush must be soaked completely.
 Do not use water higher than the temperature of your body, as the makeup brush’s fur-like bristles are quite sensitive to heat.
 Compared to acrylic fibers or synthetic polyester, genuine animal fur is somewhat more resistant to heat.
 It might be easier to remember that the finer the bristles of the brush are, the easier they could be damaged by temperature.
 These types of bristles are also more easily deformed, curled or damaged.